euler-teach-literacy/custom-typing/README.md

     - F2: Spamming your clipboard
     - F3: custom spam, which you can type what you want to spam
 10. You can play games by typing \game (made game GUI)
-11. Some special properties are waiting for you to discover!
+11. Some features are waiting for you to discover!
 # Updates coming up:
 - better website wheel
 - more emojis